-The School's basic financial statements include both government-wide (reporting the School as a whole) and fund financial statements (reporting the major fund).
+The School's basic financial statements include both government-wide (reporting the School as a whole) and fund financial statements (reporting the major funds).
 The School's primary activities are classified as governmental activities.

 In the government-wide statement of net position, the governmental activities are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables.
-The School's net position is reported in three parts - net investment in capital assets, restricted for food services, and unrestricted net position.
-Fiduciary funds that are fiduciary in nature are not included in the government-wide financial statements.
+The School's net position is reported in four parts: net investment in capital assets, restricted for food services, restricted for student activities, and unrestricted net position.